 Convenience to Customers

-If I’m hungry I can now quickly find nearby restaurants in DoorDash or GrubHub who can deliver hot-food at my address.
-Or I can order groceries from Instacart or Peapod and get it with the express delivery service, so I can cook the meal myself.
+If I’m hungry I can now quickly find nearby restaurants in DoorDash or GrubHub that can deliver hot food at my address.
+Or I can order groceries from Instacart, Amazon Fresh or Yummy Bazaar and get them with the express delivery service, so I can cook the meal myself.

 Now, what if I want to improve my diet plan and ask for a preventive health consultation.
 I can use Doctor On Demand, to do virtual visits and talk face-to-face from the app.
 And later buy vitamins and supplements from PillPack, an online pharmacy acquired by Amazon.